 The method we propose to jointly estimate channels while simultaneously correcting an imperfect physical model is summarized in algorithm~\ref{alg:learningmpnet}.
 Note that {\sf mpNet} is fed with normalized inputs of the form $\frac{\mathbf{x}}{\Vert \mathbf{x}\Vert_2}$, since we noticed it improved its performance.
+The output of the network is then multiplied by $\Vert \mathbf{x}\Vert_2$ in order to compensate for this initial normalization to get channel estimates of correct norm (see line 5 of algorithm~\ref{alg:learningmpnet}).
 The training strategy amounts to initialize the weights of {\sf mpNet} with a dictionary of nominal steering vectors $\tilde{\mathbf{E}}$ and then to perform a minibatch gradient descent \cite{Bottou2010} on the weights $\mathbf{W}$ to minimize the risk

 Denoting $\mathcal{B}$ the current minibatch of size $B$, the expectation involved in the risk is approximated by computing an average over the minibatch observations, leading to the cost function